Pole-Engineering/Docs/docs/assembly-guide/crossant/frame.md

 > ### Step 3
-> - Finally, slide all the other 350mm extrusions from the top into the slots of the 530mm extrusions and tighten the blind joints.
+> - Finally, slide the other 350mm extrusions from the top into the slots of the 530mm extrusions and tighten the blind joints.
+The distances should be (from the bottom, face to face): 300mm, 55mm and 95mm.
 > - Don't forget to add 2 more corner brackets for the middle Z-rail holder extrusion to secure to the upper extrusion.
 >
 > ![Frame](../../../static/img/frame-assembly/step3.PNG)